 David’s Cemetery will continue to grow with nearly 12 acres yet to be developed for use of in-ground burials; above ground burials (mausoleum); in-ground cremations; above ground cremations (niches); and the scattering of cremations.

-In 2008, David’s Cemetery opened a new garden area for flat markers in-ground burials and the Community Mausoleum,its third mausoleum.
-The new mausoleum increase the number of crypts and niches available and also includes a larger chapel and a gathering room.
-The gathering room can be used for after-the service gatherings, and/or community meetings and events for a nominal fee.
+In 2008, David’s Cemetery opened another flat marker area for in-ground burials and the third mausoleum-Community Mausoleum.
+The Community Mausoleum increases the number of crypts and niches available and also includes a beautiful chapel and a gathering room.
+The Gathering Room can be used for after service gatherings, and/or community meetings and events for a nominal fee.

 Well-known People Buried in David’s Cemetery